jessicarush/react-notes/effects.md

 }
 ```

-This makes sense because we don't want the Effect’s code to be reactive `canMove`.
+This makes sense because we don't want the Effect’s code to be reactive to `canMove`.
 That’s why it makes sense to extract an Effect Event.

 Effect Events are very limited in how you can use them: